 Rucksack – a lightweight 20-litre daypack that is either waterproof or has a waterproof liner is essential for carrying your camera and an extra layer, and one with side mesh panels to hold your water bottle is a plus.
 It should be comfortable and able to fit over your layered clothing system.

 Shipwear – ok, shipwear isn’t a real thing, but with so much focus on packing the right polar gear, it is easy to overlook casualwear and loungewear.
 Trust us, while sailing across the Drake Passage or resting after exhilarating days on the continent, you will want to be comfortable and practical: think jumpers, trainers and trekking trousers.
 Remember that the ship is always warm, and no one dresses up in Antarctica, so suits and ballgowns can stay at home.
 For on-board footwear, we love hard-soled down slippers, which slide on easily and can be worn to the mudroom and onto wet decks.
 And don’t forget your swimwear in case the opportunity arises to do a polar plunge!

 All the Rest

-Kneepads + Sit Mats – photographers will benefit from bringing kneepads (we find rubber are the most comfortable), which are ideal for kneeling in the zodiacs or on hard terrains while trying to capture that perfect penguin profile.
-Fold-up foam sit mats are another great option, since they will prevent damp and muddy bottoms while perching in wait of the perfect shot.
-A sit mat can also be used as a kneeler, as a seat in a sea kayak, or to simply convert an uncomfortable airport seat into something a little more comfortable.
+Knee pads + Sit Mats – photographers will benefit from bringing knee pads (we find rubber is the most comfortable), which are ideal for kneeling in the zodiacs or on hard terrains while trying to capture that perfect penguin profile.
+Fold-up foam sit mats are another great option since they will prevent damp and muddy bottoms while perching in wait for the perfect shot.
+A sit mat can also be used as a kneeler, as a seat in a sea kayak, or simply convert an uncomfortable airport seat into something a little more comfortable.

 Travel Cups – along with your Steppes water bottle, pack your own travel cup so that you can take a steaming hot chocolate, tea or coffee with you to lectures or out on deck.